 The net effect of the staff changes and turnover at West Wimbledon is that staffing costs are forecast to be below budget this year.
 The new leadership team structure is settling well with the additional capacity helping to induct staff and settle classes rapidly this term.

-Governors were appraised of changes to the after school club provision at Wimbledon Park which is to apply a profit sharing approach rather than the more prohibitive costs of a TUPE approach.
+Governors were appraised of changes to the after school club provision at Wimbledon Park which is to apply a profit sharing approach rather than the more prohibitive one time costs involved in a TUPE transfer.
 The school is looking to employ an additional member of support staff given the needs of a number of children.
 Whilst all posts are filled in Wimbledon Park, there is some very significant need within the new joiners in Y1 and the school is likely to need to redeploy staff to cover this need.
 A number of Nursery and reception children also have previously unidentified need which requires intervention.

 GI reported that governors had reviewed the exit interview process and fed back information from staff to the senior leadership team.